Spelman College: Growth

 In 1927, one of the most important buildings on campus, Sisters Chapel, was dedicated.
 The chapel was named for its primary benefactors, sisters Laura Spelman Rockefeller and Lucy Maria Spelman.
-The college had also begun to see an improvement in extracurricular investment in the arts, with the organization of the Spelman College Glee Club in 1925, inauguration of the much-loved Atlanta tradition of the annual Spelman-Morehouse Christmas Carol Concert and smaller events such as the spring orchestra and chorus concert, the Atlanta University Summer Theater, and the University Players, a drama organization for AUC students.
-The school also began to see more of a focus on collegiate education, as it discontinued its elementary and high school divisions.
+The Spelman College Glee Club was founded in 1925, beginning the popular Atlanta tradition of the annual Spelman-Morehouse Christmas Carol Concert.
+The Atlanta University Summer Theater was staged by the University Players, a drama organization for AUC students.
 In 1930 the Spelman Nursery School was created as a training center for mothers and a practice arena for students who planned careers in education and child development.
 Spelman celebrated its 50th anniversary in April 1931.
-This milestone as accompanied by the construction of a university library that was shared amongst the Atlanta University Center institutions, and the center continues to share a library to this day.
+This milestone was accompanied by the construction of a university library that was shared amongst the Atlanta University Center institutions, and the center continues to share a library to this day.

 The school continued to expand, building and acquiring more property to accommodate the growing student body.
-IN 1947, Spelman joined the list of "approved institutions" of the Association of American Universities.
-In 1953, Florence Read retired, and Albert E. Manley became the first black and first male president of college.
-Under his presidency and the presidency of his successor, Donald Stewart, Spelman saw significant growth.
+In 1947, Spelman joined the list of "approved institutions" of the Association of American Universities.
+In 1953, Florence Read retired, and Albert E. Manley became the first Black and first male president of the college.
+Under his presidency and the presidency of his successor, Donald Stewart, Spelman experienced significant growth.
 The college established its study abroad program, the Merrill Foreign Travel-Study Program.
-Stewart's administration tripled the college's endowment and oversaw the establishment of the Comprehensive Writing Program, an across-the-curriculum writing program that requires students to submit portfolios of their written work; the Ethel Waddell Githii College Honors Program; and the Women's Research and Resource Center.
+Stewart's administration tripled the college's endowment and was responsible for the establishment of the Comprehensive Writing Program, an across-the-curriculum writing program which required students to submit portfolios of their written work; the Ethel Waddell Githii College Honors Program, and the Women's Research and Resource Center.
 In 1958, the college received accreditation from the Southern Association of Colleges and Schools.

 Civil rights involvement

 Going into the 1960s, the Spelman College students became involved in civil rights actions in Atlanta.
 In 1962, the first Spelman students were arrested for participating in sit-ins in the Atlanta community.
 Noted American historian Howard Zinn was a professor of history at Spelman during this era, and served as an adviser to the Student Nonviolent Coordinating Committee chapter at the college.
 Zinn mentored many of Spelman's students fighting for civil rights at the time, including Alice Walker and Marian Wright Edelman Zinn was dismissed from the college in 1963 for supporting Spelman students in their efforts to fight segregation; at the time, Spelman was focused on turning out "refined young ladies."
-Edelman herself writes that Spelman had a reputation as "a tea-pouring, very strict school designed to turn black girls into refined ladies and teachers."
+Edelman herself writes that Spelman had a reputation as "a tea-pouring, very strict school designed to turn Black girls into refined ladies and teachers."